MailOnline/videojs-vast-vpaid/README.md

 ## autoResize
  >Flag to enable resize of the adUnit on window's `resize` and `orientationchange` events.
 This is useful for responsive players.
 Defaults to true

+## vpaidFlashLoaderPath
+ >Path to the vpaidFlashloader swf file.
+It defaults to '/VPAIDFlash.swf'

 ## Returned object
  An invocation to ```player.vastClient({...})``` returns and object that with some helper functions that allow you to dynamically enable or disable the vast plugin, or check if it is enabled.
   ```javascript